-The interview day will begin with introductions, pictures, and expectations for the day.
+The interview day will begin with introductions and expectations for the day.
 Next, applicants will be evaluated via a series of short, carefully timed interview stations and one essay station.
 Each of these encounters will assess the candidate’s non-cognitive attributes.
 These characteristics include accountability, altruism, appearance, boundary recognition, compassion, flexibility, honesty, humility, problem-solving ability, reliability, respectfulness, responsibility, self-awareness, sensitivity, tactfulness, teamwork, tolerance, and work ethic.

 Candidate scores from the interview process will be totaled and posted on a ‘Post Interview Matrix’ and applicants ranked in order of score.
 Next, the pre-screen matrix and post screen matrix will be provided to the NGU PA selection committee for discussion.
-The committee will select up to 50% of the program’s open seats on the day of the interview (up to 100% once only six seats remain).
+The committee may select up to 50% of the program’s open seats on the day of the interview (up to 100% once only six seats remain).
 The remaining will be set aside and reviewed again during each subsequent interview session.
 During each applicant review process (to include the initial review) applicants will be placed in one of three categories:

 Admit now.
 These candidates will receive a formal offer for a seat in the NGU Physician Assistant Program within four weeks of completing the interview.